 Congenital Heart Disease Recommendation Table (PDF)

-NOTE: The Cardiovascular Advisory Panel Guidelines for the Medical Examination of Commercial Motor Vehicle Drivers discusses multiple congenital heart diseases, many of which are self-limiting.
-Advances in surgical and medical management are expected to result in an increased number of individuals with congenital heart disease seeking driver certification.
-Ebstein anomaly is included in the handbook because it is a condition you are likely to encounter in the clinical setting.

 Ebstein Anomaly

 Ebstein anomaly is a congenital downward displacement of the tricuspid valve.
 The natural history of the patient with Ebstein anomaly depends on its severity.
 Adults with a mild form of Ebstein anomaly can remain asymptomatic throughout their lives.